refinedev/refine/documentation/docs/api-reference/mantine/components/buttons/delete.md

 ### `onSuccess`

-`onSuccess` can be used if you want to do anything on the result returned after the delete request.
+`onSuccess` can be used if you want to do anything based on the result returned after the delete request.

 For example, let's `console.log` after deletion: